emqx/cloud-docs/en_US/rule_engine/resource.md

 # Resource

-EMQ X Cloud resources are used for rule engine response actions.
+EMQX Cloud resources are used for rule engine response actions.
 Before that, you need to ensure that the deployment status is `running`.
-You can refer to [EMQ X Rule Engine](https://docs.emqx.io/broker/latest/en/rule/rule-engine.html) for more information about resource creation.
+You can refer to [EMQX Rule Engine](https://docs.emqx.io/broker/latest/en/rule/rule-engine.html) for more information about resource creation.